Category: Stormwater Projects

 There are ways to mitigate stormwater runoff that do not involve underground piping, walls, holding tanks or culverts that dump unfiltered water into our streams.
 These green strategies naturally capture and filter stormwater, and if done correctly, are sustainable and greatly beneficial to the health of wildlife and people.
 Strategies include: planting trees to form deep root systems that absorb water, stabilize soil and shade streams; replacing mowed lawns with native meadows; diverting stormwater from its impervious source towards planted spaces; and increasing the width of riparian areas to slow and dissipate water during high stream flows.

 Implementing these green strategies at a scale that can make an impact, restore and create vast areas of wildlife habitat, and produce measurable improvements in stormwater capture can be challenging.
-The Conservancy recently contracted with Gray Landscape Design, LLC to design and help implement a plan for achieving the goals of the grant.
+The Conservancy contracted with Gray Landscape Design, LLC to design and help implement a plan for achieving the goals of the grant.
 In consultation with Gray Design, the Friends of the Cynwyd Heritage Trail and Lower Merion Township, planting plans were developed for a portion of the trail.
 Duranti’s Landscaping implemented the plans in fall 2022.
-Swing by the Trail to see the plants!

 Delmont Avenue Green Street